lunarmodules/Penlight/docs/penlight.md

 ### What are function arguments in Penlight?

 Many functions in Penlight themselves take function arguments, like `map` which applies a function to a list, element by element.
-You can use existing functions, like `math.max`, anonymous functions (like `function(x,y) return x > y end`), operations by name (e.g '*' or '..') or _string lambdas_ like '|x,y| x > y'.
+You can use existing functions, like `math.max`, anonymous functions (like `function(x,y) return x > y end`), or operations by name (e.g '*' or '..').
 The module `pl.operator` exports all the standard Lua operations, like the Python module of the same name.
 Penlight allows these to be refered to by name, so `operator.gt` can be more concisely expressed as '>'.

 Note that the `map` functions pass any extra arguments to the function, so we can have `ls:filter('>',0)`, which is effectively `ls:filter(function(x) return x > 0 end)`.

-String lambdas provide a convenient way to express simple anonymous functions, without the 'keyword noise' of the usual syntax.
-This is not to everyone's taste, which is why it is not part of the language itself, but these forms can make code that is both more compact and readable.

 Finally, `pl.func` supports _placeholder expressions_ in the Boost style, so that an anonymous function to multiply the two arguments can be expressed as `_1*_2`.